benjanes/WordCloud/README.md

 ## WordCloud
-An app for creating a word cloud from a text file
+An app for creating a word cloud image from a text file.

 #### 1. Run npm install
     npm install